 Night Jasmine Information

-Night blooming jasmine grows 8-10 feet (2-3 m.) tall and 3 feet (91 cm.) wide.
-Its evergreen nature and tall but columnar growth habit makes night blooming jasmine an excellent candidate for privacy hedges and screens.
-It bears clusters of small white-green flowers from spring through late summer.
+Night-blooming jasmine grows 8-10 feet (2.5-3 m.) tall and 3 feet (91.5 cm.) wide.
+Its evergreen nature and tall but columnar growth habit make night-blooming jasmine an excellent candidate for privacy hedges and screens.
+It bears clusters of small, white-green flowers from spring through late summer.
 When the flowers fade, white berries form and attract a variety of birds to the garden.

 How to Grow a Night Jasmine

 Night jessamine grows best in partial to full sun.
-Too much shade may cause lack of blooms, which means a lack of the sweet fragrance its night blooms provide.
-Night blooming jasmines are not particular about soil, but they do need to be watered regularly during their first season.
+Too much shade may cause a lack of blooms, which means a lack of the sweet fragrance its night blooms provide.
+Night-blooming jasmines are not particular about soil, but they do need to be watered regularly during their first season.

-Once established, night blooming jasmine care in minimal and they are relatively drought tolerant.
+Once established, night-blooming jasmine care is minimal and they are relatively drought tolerant.
 They are hardy in zones 9-11.
-In cooler climates, night blooming jasmines can be enjoyed as potted plants, which can be moved indoors during winter.
+In cooler climates, night-blooming jasmines can be enjoyed as potted plants, which can be moved indoors during winter.
 Plants can be pruned after flowering to shape or control their size.